thomaspernet/DataAnalysisPy/DataAnalysisPy.md

-For instance, we can aggregate the output and emission of SO2 by cities, and color the cities according to their location in China: East, Central or Western.
+For instance, we can aggregate the output and emission of SO2 by cities, and color the cities according to their location in China: East, Central, or Western.